-Ueno has a diverse array of cool things to do, yet it strangely remains an overlooked accommodation destination.
+Ueno has a diverse array of cool things to do, yet it remains strangely overlooked as an accommodation destination.
 Here are nine great hotels that might convince you to buck that trend and find a place to stay in Tokyo’s northeastern suburb.

-One of the major perks of Japanese hotels are the spa facilities, and Centurion Hotel and Spa Ueno Station is home to some of the best in the neighbourhood.
+One of the major perks of Japanese hotels are the spa facilities and Centurion Hotel and Spa Ueno Station is home to some of the best in the neighbourhood.
 The public onsen features wood-panelled sento baths and a relaxing area with massage chairs.
 The hotel’s interior mixes contemporary Japanese decor in the rooms with traditional touches elsewhere.
-Positioned just a five-minute walk from Ueno Station and Ameyoko markets and with a view of Ueno Park, it’s a perfect harmony of all the elements.
+Positioned just a five-minute walk from Ueno Station and Ameyoko markets and with a view of Ueno Park, it’s a perfect fusion.

 Visitors choose Mimaru Tokyo Ueno North for its prime location.
 The property is situated just a 25-minute walk from Asakusa’s iconic Sensō-ji and all of Ueno’s most famous attractions.
 The decor is a mixture of modern design and traditional aesthetics, which combine to create a space that has one foot in the past and the other in the future.
 Mimaru is an apartment hotel complex, which means you can have both the privacy and independence of apartment living with the ease of hotel service, which is great for larger groups and families.

-Hotel Comfact is one of the newest players on the Ueno hotel scene, opening in 2018.
+Hotel Comfact is one of the newest players on the Ueno hotel scene, having opened in 2018.
 With its striking modern design, stylish interior and excellent facilities, you can tell it wanted to make a splash.
-Admire the neighbourhood below from the floor-to-ceiling bedroom windows while trying to keep a lookout for Tokyo Skytree, which is just three kilometres (1.8 miles) away.
+Admire the neighbourhood below from the floor-to-ceiling bedroom windows while trying to keep a lookout for Tokyo Skytree, which is just 3km (1.8 mi) away.
 The hotel also has a sun-drenched Skylounge, so you can let the day melt away as you enjoy the long, warm Tokyo afternoons admiring the city skyline.

 Hanare is the epitome of Ueno and neighbouring Yanaka’s charm – a place where tradition and modern ideologies come together to create something extraordinary.
 Located in the old-world town of Yanaka, next door to Ueno, this minimalistic guest house-hotel lies in a classic renovated Japanese home.
 Hanare has private tatami mat-style rooms, futon bedding, a communal lounge area and offers vegetarian-friendly breakfast options.
 A 25-minute walk from Ueno Station and Ueno Park, it’s a little farther out of the neighbourhood, but well worth the journey.